Dewey Lake Trail

 The trail begins from the PCT trail at a signed trailhead.
 You’ll be able to smell the lupine before you enter a flower-filled meadow.
-Turn left and follow the trail for 0.2mi to the crossing over Highway 410.
+Turn left and follow the trail for 0.3 km to the crossing over Highway 410.
 Begin circling around the north side of Naches Peak.
 Cross over a couple of gullies before entering a basin containing a small tarn.

 - You’ll need a Northwest Forest Pass to access this trail.

-The trail is best hiked in the middle of the week if possible to earn some solitude.
+- The trail is best hiked in the middle of the week if possible to earn some solitude.

-Hike midweek or early in the day to grab a campsite by the lake.
+- Hike midweek or early in the day to grab a campsite by the lake.

-Bring plenty of bug spray on this trail.
+- Bring plenty of bug spray on this trail.

-Similar hikes to the Dewey Lake Trail hike
+Getting to the Dewey Lake Trail Trailhead

 To get to the trailhead for the Dewey Lake Trail from Enumclaw, head east on State Route 410 for 70.8 km to Chinook Pass.
 Just after the pass (about 0.3 km), turn left into the parking lot.